Carrot Oat Pancakes

 Steps

-1Add oat flour (or ground oats), baking powder, garlic powder, onion powder and salt to a medium-sized mixing bowl.
+1Add oat flour (or ground oats), ground flax seeds and baking powder to a medium-sized mixing bowl.

 3Mix to combine using a spoon to make the batter.